 There are basic limitations to this approach, besides a degradation of its performance as the regional scale of interest becomes finer and in the presence of regionally specific forcings.
-Recent work with MIROC3.2 (Shiogama et al., 2010a; Shiogama et al., 2010b) has revealed a dependence of the precipitation sensitivity (global average precipitation change per 1°C of global warming-see Figure 12.6) on the scenario, due to the precipitation being more sensitive to carbon aerosols than WMGHGs.
+Recent work with MIROC3.2 (Shiogama et al., 2010a; Shiogama et al., 2010b) has revealed a dependence of the precipitation sensitivity (global average precipitation change per 1°C of global warming-see Figure 12.6) on the scenario, due to the precipitation being more sensitive to carbon aerosols than well-mixed greenhouse gases.
 In fact, there are significant differences in black and organic carbon aerosol forcing between the emission scenarios investigated by Shiogama et al. (2010a; 2010b).
 Levy II et al. (2013) confirm that patterns of precipitation change are spatially correlated with the sources of aerosol emissions, in simulations where the indirect effect is represented.
 This is a behaviour that is linked to a more general limitation of pattern scaling, which breaks down if aerosol forcing is significant.
-The effects of aerosols have a regional nature and are thus dependent on the future sources of pollution which are likely to vary geographically in the future and are difficult to predict (May, 2008a).
+The effects of aerosols have a regional nature and are thus dependent on the future sources of pollution which are likely to vary geographically in the future and be difficult to predict (May, 2008a).
 For example, Asian and North American aerosol production are likely to have different time histories and future projections.
-Schlesinger et al. (2000) extended the methodology of pattern scaling by isolating and recombining patterns derived by dedicated experiments with a coupled climate model where sulphate aerosols were increased for various regions in turn.
-More recently, in an extension of pattern scaling into a probabilistic treatment of model, scenario and initial condition uncertainties, Frieler et al. (2012) derived joint probability distributions for regionally averaged temperature and precipitation changes as linear functions of global average temperature and additional predictors including regionally specific sulphate aerosol and black carbon emissions.
+Schlesinger et al. (2000) extended the methodology of pattern scaling by isolating and recombining patterns derived by dedicated experiments with a coupled climate model where sulfate aerosols were increased for various regions in turn.
+More recently, in an extension of pattern scaling into a probabilistic treatment of model, scenario and initial condition uncertainties.
+Frieler et al. (2012) derived joint probability distributions for regionally averaged temperature and precipitation changes as linear functions of global average temperature and additional predictors including regionally specific SO_x and black carbon emissions.

 Pattern scaling is less accurate for strongly mitigated stabilization scenarios.
 This has been shown recently by May (2012), comparing patterns of temperature change under a scenario limiting global warming since pre-industrial times to 2°C and patterns produced by a scenario that reaches 4.5°C of global average temperature change.
 The limitations of pattern scaling in approximating changes while the climate system approaches equilibrium have found their explanation in Manabe and Wetherald (1980) and Mitchell et al. (1999).
-Both studies point out that as the temperatures of the deep oceans reach equilibrium for the stability of the stability of the studies of the deep oceans reach equilibrium for the stability of the stability um (over multiple centuries) the geographical distribution of warming changes as well, for example, showing a larger warming of the high latitudes in the SH than in the earlier periods of the transient response, relative to the global mean warming.
-More recently, Held et al. (2010) showed how this slow warming pattern is in fact present during the initial transient response of the system as well, albeit with much smaller amplitude.
+Both studies point out that as the temperatures of the deep oceans reach equilibrium (over multiple centuries) the geographical distribution of warming changes as well, for example showing a larger warming of the high latitudes in the Southern hemisphere than in the earlier periods of the transient response, relative to the global mean warming.
+More recently Held et al. (2010) showed how this slow warming pattern is in fact present during the initial transient response of the system as well, albeit with much smaller amplitude.
 Further, Gillett et al. (2011) show how in a simulation in which emissions cease, regional temperatures and precipitation patterns exhibit ongoing changes, even though global mean temperature remains almost constant.
-Wu et al. (2010) showed that the global precipitation response shows a nonlinear response to strong mitigation scenarios, with the hydrological cycle continuing to intensify even after atmospheric CO2 concentration, and thus global average temperature, start decreasing.
-Regional nonlinear responses to mitigation scenarios of precipitation and sea surface temperatures (SSTs) are shown by Chadwick et al. (2013).
+Wu et al. (2010) showed that the global precipitation response shows a non-linear response to strong mitigation scenarios, with the hydrological cycle continuing to intensify even after atmospheric CO2 concentration, and thus global average temperature, start decreasing.
+Regional non-linear responses to mitigation scenarios of precipitation and sea surface temperatures are shown by Chadwick et al. (2013).